4 Ways Childhood Trauma Impacts Young Adult ThrivingReading Time: 6 minutes

 Some of these long-term health repercussions could be attributed to poor self-care due to mental health issues.
 However, the study found that even participants with healthier lifestyles in adulthood had a higher risk of health conditions due to their childhood trauma effect.
 Researchers have looked closely at the mechanism through which risk is exacerbated and concluded that the ongoing stress associated with childhood trauma negatively affects the nervous system.
 Over time, high levels of cortisol (the stress hormone) create inflammation and imbalances that critically impact the developing brain and body in a myriad of ways.

 Childhood trauma actually changes the volume of various regions of the brain, contributing. to mental health and co-occurring disorders, such as substance abuse.
 A study published in June of 2021 compared the effects of morphine (an opioid drug) on a group of people who had experienced childhood abuse and neglect and a group who had no history of childhood trauma.
 They found that the first group had stronger reactions of pleasure and craving.
+Childhood trauma is also associated with a higher risk of alcohol use disorder.
 This research suggests that childhood trauma impacts the brain in a way that creates a greater vulnerability to addiction.

 How Trauma Affects Cognitive Abilities